-Tools for use by programs that are interested in expanding or replicating innovative models of oral health care for people with HIV.
+Tools on ways to expand/replicate innovative models of oral health care for people with HIV.

 Oral Health Care

 Oral health care includes diagnostic, preventive, and therapeutic services provided by a dental health care professional licensed to provide health care in the State or jurisdiction, including general dental practitioners, dental specialists, and dental hygienists, as well as licensed and trained and dental assistants.

 The Ryan White HIV/AIDS Program (RWHAP) supports oral health services through all program parts as well as the Part F Dental Reimbursement Program (DRP) and Community-Based Dental Partnership Program (CBDPP).
 See the RWHAP Maps for details.

 Guidelines and Manuals